kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 to be done for those rare failures.

 One approach to handle this is to rollback previously bound PVCs using PV taints and tolerations.
-The details will be handled as a separate feature.
+The design details for PV taints and tolerations will be handled as a separate feature.

 For rollback, PersistentVolumes will have a new status to indicate if it's clean or dirty.
 For backwards compatibility, a nil value is defaulted to dirty.
 The